grails/grails/grails-samples/grails.org/README.txt

 grails run-app

-And you have a successfully configured Grails wiki
+And you have a successfully configured Grails wiki.
+After one minute, a job will run that will attempt to update local plugin data with master data located on the grails.org server.

 Continuing after an update